tdcosim/TDcoSim/docs/user_guide/user_guide_cosimulation_details.md

 The scaling factor (see [assumptions](#assumptions)) is calculated by dividing the total load at a transmission system load bus by the aggregated load of one distribution feeder.

-At every time step (one half-cycle), the steps 2 to 6 are repeated untill the end of simulation.
+At every time step (one half-cycle), the steps 2 to 6 are repeated until the end of simulation.

 ## Dynamic T&D co-simulation process
 The data exchange protocol for dynamic co-simulation in the current version of the software is loosely coupled.
 The initialization steps are: